Caldermill: History

 The name of the settlement means 'hazel stream' in Gaelic.
-It was linked with the covenanters during the so called 'Killing Times'.
+It was linked with the covenanters during the so-called 'Killing Times'.
 The Trumpeter's Well linked to the 1679 Battle of Drumclog stands beside the entrance to Hillhead Farm off the A71.
-By 1858 a group of four dwellings are named as Calderbank on the north side of the main road and a building is shown to the west of Calder Mill.
+By 1858 a group of four dwellings was named as Calderbank on the north side of the main road and a building is shown to the west of Calder Mill.
 By 1896 one of the Calderbank buildings is shown as a smithy and the building close to the mill had been re-modelled as a farm.
 In 1909 a post office is shown next to the smithy and a horse trough stands opposite.
 A later OS map shows a telephone call box at the post office with the smithy no longer marked.
 The Caldermill Farm buildings next to the old Calder Mill are shown as greatly enlarged in the mid-20th century.
 The farm of Calderbraehead is recorded in the OS Name book for the period 1858 to 1861 as being occupied by William Wiseman and at the time it was the property of the Duke of Hamilton.

 Calder Mill

-The mid-18th century map by William Roy does not name the mill; however, a building is marked next to the mill lade running from the Calder Water is clearly shown.
+The mid-18th century map by William Roy does not name the mill; however, a building marked next to the mill lade running from the Calder Water is clearly shown.
 Calder Bridge is drawn and Hillhead Farm is shown.